Lemanja/projects/how-to-guides.md

 2. **Safely Jack up your Car**

     Make sure to put your safety first by jacking up the car and using a jack stand (not only your jack) to secure your vehicle in the air.
-Your car's manual should specify where to place the jack stand on the floor jack in order to lift your car safely.
+Your car's manual should specify where to place the jack stand or the floor jack in order to lift your car safely.

-    Use a level, clean surface to park your car and jack it up.
+    Use a hard, leveled, clean surface to park your car and jack it up.

 3. **Remove the Plastic Cover**

-    Open your car's bonnet to inspect which side the vehicle's engine is situated(front while drives are usually on the passanger side and the gearbox on the left side).
-You will be working underneath the car, directly on the engines side.
+    Open your car's bonnet to inspect which side the vehicle's engine is situated on (front wheel drives are usually on the passenger side and the gearbox on the opposite side).
+You will be working underneath the car, directly on the side of the engine.

     If your car has a plastic cover underneath to cover the engine, you will need to remove this first.
 (Some cars have a separate hatch on the plastic cover to easily reach the oil filter and drain plug, in this case, you don't need to remove the plastic engine cover.)

 4. **Drain the Oil**

-    Search for the **drain plug** on the oil pan underneath the car on the engine's side and turn it counter clockwise to loosen the plug.
+    Search for the **drain plug** on the oil pan underneath the car on the engine's side and turn it counterclockwise to loosen the plug.
     > Make sure that you are unscrewing the correct screw, double-check this in your car's manual.
 Unscrewing the wrong screw and draining the oil from your gearbox can be rather difficult to replace.

     Once allocated, remove it and allow the oil to drain out.
 This can take some time.

     Inspect the **oil plug** and the **seal** properly to ensure that it is still in a good enough condition to prevent an oil leak.
 If you see any damage or cracks on the seal, it is best to replace it.

-    Now make sure to use a torque wrench to tighten the oil plug again by turning it clock-wise.
+    Now make sure to use a torque wrench to tighten the oil plug again by turning it clockwise.
 You can consult your car's manual for the correct torque specifications.

 5. **Replace the Oil Filter**

-    Locate the oil filter in your vechilce model, it can be underneath, in the front part of the engine but can also be situated in the rear of the engine or on the front side near the wheel walve.
+    Locate the oil filter in your vehicle model, it can be underneath, in the front part of the engine but can also be situated in the rear of the engine or on the front side near the wheel valve.
 The most common location for an insert filter is at the top of the engine.

     You get two types of filters:
-    - Canistar or twist on filter **-> make sure you lubracte the seal** after installing this type of filter make sure to give it an extra quearter turn to ensure that it is properly in place.
+    - Canister or "Twist On" filter **-> lubricate the seal of the new one before installing it**.
+After installing this type of filter, give it an extra quarter turn to ensure that it is properly in place.
-    - Cartridge filter
+    - Cartridge filter -> easy to replace, remove the old one and insert the new one.

     Remove the oil filter with the oil filter socket and replace it together with all **0-rings and double-check that the oil filter cap is tightened again to the specified torque**.

-    A plate filter is usually found underneath the engine.
-    > You can replace the oil with a *plate filter* before or after the oil filter change.

 6. **Replace the Engine Oil**